agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ![png]({{ site.baseurl }}/images/3-Spatial_Econonometric_Modeling_16_0.png)

-I remove these 3 block groups from the dataset and save it out as a new shapefile that I create an updated weights matrix from.
+I remove these 3 block groups from the dataset and export it as a new shapefile that I create an updated weights matrix from.

 ```python